HDest-Community/Follower/README.md

 ### Modding
 ---
 - New followers can be added by inheriting from HDFollower and overriding the provided virtuals.
 Their arsenal can be changed if you like.
+- When making new followers, use a higher index.
+Internally, the three followers use indices 1-3.
+To prevent conflicts, use a number that's not one of those.
+The index in MENUDEF, KEYCONF, and HDFollower.FollowerInfo needs to be the same number in all three places.